Open Accessibility Menu

 What Does Dialysis Do?

 Like healthy kidneys, dialysis keeps your body in balance.
-Dialysis removes toxins, and extra water to prevent them from building up in the body.
-It also keeps a safe level of certain chemicals in your blood, such as potassium, sodium, and bicarbonate.
+Dialysis removes toxins, and water to prevent them from building up in the body.
+It assists in keeping safe levels of electrolytes in your blood, such as potassium, sodium, and bicarbonate.

 Types of Dialysis